 Luckily, learning how to clean a mousepad is easy and you likely already have all the supplies you need.
 Follow the instructions below for your type of mousepad and it’ll look brand new again in no time.

 How to Clean a Cloth Mousepad

 Since your mousepad is made of fabric, regular laundry detergent will work great.
 Just make sure it doesn’t contain bleach or fabric softener.
 Pour on a generous amount.

-Using a clean microfiber cloth, scrub in circles and focus on those problem areas we identified earlier.
+Using a clean microfiber cloth, scrub in circles and focus on those problem areas you identified earlier.
 You might be surprised how much dust and cloudiness comes out.

 Turn the water back on and continue scrubbing until no more soapy bubbles come out.
 Rinse the entire thing front and back.

 How to Clean a Hard Mousepad

-How to Clean a Mousepad with a Design, Wrist Rest, or RGB Lights
+How to Clean a Delicate Mousepad

-Step 3: Rinse out the shampoo with a clean clothDampen another cloth with warm water and use it to “rinse” your mousepad of the cleanser.
-Dab and scrub until it’s clean, being careful not to soak your electronics if you have any.
+Run a new, clean cloth with warm water and use it to “rinse” your mousepad of the cleanser.
+Dab and scrub until it’s clean, being careful not to soak any electronic components.

 Dab your fancy mousepad dry with a towel then let it sit for a few hours, and you’re done!

-With some elbow grease and a little bit of luck, your mousepad should look brand new again!
+With some elbow grease and a little bit of luck, your mousepad should look as good as new.
 You might even enjoy the added benefit of better mouse accuracy.
 At the very least, cleaning your mousepad will improve your hygiene and give your gaming setup a cleaner look.